2025–26 FC Ararat-Armenia season

-The 2025–26 season is FC Ararat-Armenia's 8th season in Armenian Premier League.
+The 2025–26 season was FC Ararat-Armenia's 8th season in Armenian Premier League.

 Season overview

 On 2 June, Ararat-Armenia announced that both Tenton Yenne and Danylo Kucher had left the club after their contracts had expired.

 On 3 June 2025, Ararat-Armenia announced the appointment of Tulipa as their new Head Coach.
 Later the same day, Ararat-Armenia announced that Romércio had left the club after his contract had expired.

 On 6 June, Ararat-Armenia announced that Aleksandr Pavlovets, Eric Ocansey and Marius Noubissi had all left the club.

 On 9 June, Ararat-Armenia announced the signing of Alexandros Malis from AEK Athens B.

 On 10 June, Ararat-Armenia announced the signing of Paul Ayongo from Chaves.

 On 11 June, Ararat-Armenia announced the signing of Bruno Pinto from Felgueiras.

 On 12 June, Ararat-Armenia announced the signing of Welton from Berço.

 On 13 June, Ararat-Armenia announced the signing of Juan Balanta from SCU Torreense, and that Arman Nersesyan and Arayik Eloyan had returned from loan deals with BKMA Yerevan.

 On 14 June, Ararat-Armenia announced that Misak Hakobyan had joined Egnatia Rrogozhinë on loan for a year.

 On 15 June, Ararat-Armenia announced that they had extended their contracts with Kamo Hovhannisyan and Alwyn Tera for another season.

 On 17 June, Ararat-Armenia announced the signing of Hugo Oliveira from Vizela.

 On 19 June, Ararat-Armenia announced the signing of João Lima from Santa Clara.

 On 5 July, Ararat-Armenia announced that they had agreed to the mutual termination of their contracts with Henri Avagyan and Amos Nondi.

 On 21 July, Ararat-Armenia announced that Arayik Eloyan and Arman Nersesyan had both extended their contracts with the club until the summer of 2028.

 On 22 July, Ararat-Armenia announced that Vahram Makhsudyan and Misak Hakobyan had both extended their contracts with the club until the summer of 2028.

 On 15 August, Ararat-Armenia announced the signing of Rodrigo Ramos from Estoril Praia on a contract until the summer of 2028.

+On 6 January, Ararat-Armenia announced that Jonathan Duarte had left the club after his contract had expired.

+On 14 January, Ararat-Armenia announced the signing of Bouchaib Arrassi from Raja CA on loan for the remainder of the season.

+On 21 January, Ararat-Armenia announced the signing of Alioune Ndour from Zulte Waregem on a contract until 2028.

+On 28 January, Ararat-Armenia announced the signing of Zidane Banjaqui from Panserraikos.

+On 2 February, Ararat-Armenia announced that Matthew Gbomadu had left the club in order to sign permanently for Estrela da Amadora, and that João Lima had left the club to join Feirense on loan for the remainder of the season.

+On 25 February, Ararat-Armenia announced that they would play their home games at the Vahagn Tumasyan Stadium in Abovyan for the remainder of the season.